Anisotropic diffusion modeling of cosmic-ray lepton propagation: Abstract

 \section{Abstract}

 We analyze DAMPE and H.E.S.S. measurements of the total cosmic-ray electron-positron spectrum, together with the AMS-02 positron fraction, using an anisotropic, spatially varying diffusion framework.
 The diffusion-tensor components are computed via numerical integration of test-particle trajectories in a prescribed Galactic magnetic-field model.
-We show that accounting simultaneously for the spatial dependence and anisotropy of the diffusion tensor yields an accurate description of the local electron and positron data up to TeV energies.
-The inferred injection spectral index, $\Gamma=-2.169$, is fully consistent with expectations from diffusive shock-acceleration theory.
-Within this framework, the observed spectral softening arises naturally from enhanced energy losses experienced by leptons propagating over larger distances along the regular magnetic field.
+We show that simultaneously accounting for the spatial dependence and anisotropy of the diffusion tensor yields an accurate description of the local electron and positron data up to TeV energies.
+The inferred injection spectral index, $\gamma=2.169$, is fully consistent with expectations from diffusive shock-acceleration theory.
+In this approach, the observed spectral softening arises naturally from enhanced energy losses experienced by leptons propagating over larger effective distances along the large-scale magnetic field.